laymonage/slides-student-maintainer/slides.md

 I learned a lot from this PR and it was a great experience.
 You get the general feeling and the common practices on how to make changes to the codebase.

-Because you need to demonstrate that you are willing to learn.
+This is important, since you need to demonstrate that you are willing to learn.
 You are able to follow the instructions, and you are **patient**.
 Which may sound trivial, but it is actually a big deal in open source.
-Speaking from experience, there are people who rush to get things done and their PR merged, and not following instructions from the maintainers.
+Speaking from experience, there are people who rush to get things done and want their PR merged, but they don't follow the instructions from the maintainers.
 That is not a good outlook.

 !!!

-Then I got two more PRs merged, one of which was for a ticket that I wrote myself.
+Anyway, then I got two more PRs merged, one of which was for a ticket that I wrote myself.
 All of these are basically just one-liners, but they cover different aspects: implementation, tests, and documentation.

 Now that I have three PRs, I got started with my proposal.
 -->